 TCM has a gluten-free menu with a few vegetarian options, including a tofu vegetable stir fry and a seasonal harvest plate.

-My favorite part about TCM?
-They give you your receipts in old hard cover books – you know, with the old book smell.
+My favourite part about TCM?
+They give you your receipts in old hardcover books – you know, with the old book smell.
 LOVED IT.